Zilleplus/Proximal_functions/README.md

 # Proximal_functions
-library of functions with the proximal function in C.
+library of functions with the proximal function in C. This library is used in C_FBE_algo's.